shanmukh1510/WeatherApp/README.md

 ## WeatherApp
-- Its a simple weather app designed for getting weather data for any
+- Its a simple weather app designed for getting weather data for any particular city.
+Its is not made responsive yet.